-But wait, there’s more: in addition to the dive you take into rival websites, have a look at some of the data underlying their business.
-Use Alexa to analyze their website ranking and traffic; use Topsy to better understand their social media presence and strategy; Quantcast can help with analysis of traffic and demographics; and Hubspot’s Marketing Grader can be used to analyze their marketing funnel.
+But wait, there’s more: in addition to the dive, you take into rival websites, have a look at some of the data underlying their business.
+Use Alexa to analyze their website ranking and traffic; Hubspot’s Website Grader can analyze their site.

 3. Know your audience.